City of Fort Lauderdale ready to elect a new mayor

 Sixty-nine-year-old Bruce Roberts has been a city commissioner since 2009 and worked with the Fort Lauderdale Police Department for 35 years.
 He said he wants to build on the successes of the past.

-“Back then in the 80s, the city forefathers had the foresight create and we see it starting up downtown, so we’ve come a long long way,” said Roberts.
+“Back then in the ’80s, the city forefathers had the foresight create — and we see it starting up — downtown, so we’ve come a long long way,” said Roberts.
 “We’ve had some issues.
-We’ll deal with those issues, we’ll talk about those tonight, but we’re going to continue to have positive momentum and that’s why I’m interested in running for mayor of the City of Fort Lauderdale.
+We’ll deal with those issues, we’ll talk about those tonight, but we’re going to continue to have positive momentum, and that’s why I’m interested in running for mayor of the City of Fort Lauderdale.
 I want to keep that positive momentum going.”

 Charlotte Rodstrom, 64, served in the city commission from 2006 until 2012 and now manages rental properties.
 In an interview, she touted her deep connection to the area.